Intersectional Mental Health for Mothers

 Women may experience a mood disorder known as postpartum depression (PPD) following giving birth.
 A mother's ability to care for herself and her newborn can be limited by intense feelings of sadness, worry, and weariness that describe this condition.
 Postpartum depression (PPD) may come up quickly or creep up over a few months after giving birth.

 What are our options then?
-First things first, let's discuss some of the less obvious signs of PPD and PTSD.
+First things first, let's discuss some of the less obvious signs of postpartum depression (PPD) and PTSD.
 Although anxiety and depression are frequently brought up, other symptoms frequently go ignored.
 Understanding that mental health concerns can present in a variety of ways—from changes in eating and sleep patterns to intrusive thoughts—is crucial.

 Symptoms